-This course covers the development of partnerships between families, inclusive programs for children/schools that serve young children with and without disabilities, and the community.
-Emphasis is placed on requisite skills and benefits for successfully establishing, supporting, and maintaining respectful collaborative relationships between today's diverse families, centers/schools, and community resources.
-Upon completion, students should be able to describe appropriate relationships with parents/caretakers, center/school colleagues, and community agencies that enhance the educational experiences/well-being of all children.
+This course covers the development of partnerships between culturally and linguistically diverse families, children, schools and communities.
+Emphasis is placed on developing skills and identifying benefits for establishing, supporting, and maintaining respectful, collaborative relationships between diverse families, programs/schools, and community agencies/resources.
+Upon completion, students should be able to explain appropriate relationships between families, educators, and professionals that enhance development and educational experiences of all children.
+This course is also available through the Virtual Learning Community (VLC).